 1. Skin Type

 This is a major factor to consider.
-If you have oily and acne-prone skin and blackheads, you may have to go for frequent extraction sessions (at least twice a month).
+If you have oily and acne-prone skin and blackheads, you may avoid facials, especially scrubs.
+However, you can opt for frequent extraction sessions (at least twice a month) done by dermatologists.
 This may help prevent breakouts and keep your skin clear.

 Age is one of the biggest factors that can influence any skin care treatment, including facials.
 With age, the body produces less collagen, and your skin may become thinner.
 Mature skin takes time to rejuvenate compared to younger skin.
 Hence, you may have to redesign the facial schedule (for older skin) and go for frequent sessions.
 Consult a dermatologist or aesthetician for proper guidance.